-Our online computer networking degree for network server administrators will propel you to career success.
-The BS in Information TechnologyNetwork Administration will prepare you with the cutting-edge network server administration skills that employers demand as well as 10 recognized industry certifications including your Microsoft Certified Solutions Associate (MCSA).
+Our computer networking degree for network server administrators will propel you to career success.
+The B.S. in Information Technology—Network Administration will prepare you with the cutting-edge network server administration skills that employers demand as well as eight recognized industry certifications including your Microsoft Certified Solutions Associate (MCSA).
 You will become an effective, marketable network server administrator.

-- Established network server administrators who need a bachelor’s degree and additional certifications to advance their careers.
+- Established Network Administrators who need a bachelor’s degree and additional certifications to advance their network server administration careers.

-- Experienced IT professionals with “real world” experience who wish to become network server administrators and need the credentials to do so.
+- Individuals who wish to become network server administrators and need the training and credentials to open doors.

 - Individuals who have completed some college coursework or have applicable work experience.